jasonrowsell/CV/README.md

 After being given a GameBoy as a child, I became hooked on technology.
 From writing 'Hello, world' in C, to programming 'Pong' in Java, computers and programming have developed into a passion.
 Having completed two years as a Fashion Design student, my design skills felt better suited in tech.
 I want to combine my creativity skills with the ability to problem solve.
 Software development provides me with the perfect opportunity to explore these challenges.

-As a current student at <a href="http://www.makersacademy.com/">Makers Academy</a>, my understanding of software development has grown from the fundamentals to.
+As a current student at <a href="http://www.makersacademy.com/">Makers Academy</a>, my understanding of software development has grown from the fundamental concepts to being able to..

 ## Projects